manolitto/openvlex2/jacks/README.md

 Use double jacks to vertically clip together OpenVLex parts (risers and stairs) that have holes on the bottom side.

 ![Double Jacks](./img/openvlex_double_jack_slicer.png)

+### Printing Notes for OpenVLex Double Jacks

+- Material: PLA (PETG might work but not yet tested)

+- Nozzle: 0.4 mm

+- Layer height: 0.15 mm or 0.20 mm

+- Fill Density: 100% (actually should not matter)

+- Brim: yes - use if you have difficulties with first layer adhesion